apache/pulsar/site2/docs/tiered-storage-aws.md

 but relies on the mechanisms supported by the [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).

-Once you have created a set of credentials in the AWS IAM console, you can configure credentials using the following method.
+Once you have created a set of credentials in the AWS IAM console, you can configure credentials using one of the following methods.

 * Use EC2 instance metadata credentials.

-    If you are on AWS instance with an instance profile that provides credentials, StreamNative uses these credentials if no other mechanism is provided.
+    If you are on AWS instance with an instance profile that provides credentials, Pulsar uses these credentials if no other mechanism is provided.

 * Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in `conf/pulsar_env.sh`.